 - The Dragon: Subverted.
 While he answers to Steve Haines, he is not an antagonist.

-- Fake Ultimate Hero: He made his career by "killing" notorious criminal Michael Townley, but he really just cut a deal with Michael to turn on his crew in exchange for faking his death and going into an informal witness protection.
+- Fake Ultimate Hero: He made his career by "killing" Michael, but he really just cut a deal with him to turn on his crew in exchange for an informal witness protection.